A2Pro/MedRelay/README.md

 Watch our demo video to see MedRelay in action:

+## Challenges Faced

+Developing MedRelay presented several challenges that pushed our team to innovate and adapt:

+- **Real-Time Data Processing**: Implementing a system capable of capturing and transcribing patient data every 2 seconds was a significant technical challenge.
+Ensuring low latency and high accuracy required optimization of both our data handling processes and the AI model integration.

+- **AI Integration**: Integrating GPT-4 for real-time analysis of medical data posed difficulties, particularly in balancing speed and accuracy.
+Our initial attempts using specialized medical language models, such as Medical-Llama, were too slow for our needs, prompting us to fine-tune GPT-4 to meet the demands of real-time processing.

+- **Data Security and Privacy**: Handling sensitive medical information necessitated rigorous data security measures.
+Ensuring compliance with healthcare regulations and maintaining robust encryption and access controls were essential in building trust with healthcare providers.

+- **User Interface Design**: Creating a customizable and intuitive user interface that meets the diverse needs of healthcare providers was another challenge.
+We focused on user feedback to refine the Next.js frontend, making it both adaptable and user-friendly.

+- **System Reliability**: Ensuring consistent connectivity and data integrity between ambulances and hospitals required extensive testing and refinement.
+We developed mechanisms to manage data flow effectively, even in environments with varying network conditions.

+Despite these challenges, our team's dedication and collaboration enabled us to create a robust and effective solution that improves healthcare communication.

 ## System Requirements

 - **Backend**: Flask app using MongoDB for data storage and retrieval.